dadamssg/epn-blog/src/pages/blog/5-reasons-why-you-shouldnt-count-on-a-hashtag.md

 <br /><br />
 Wedding hashtags are meant for you to be able to track down your photos afterwards.
 Unfortunately, they do a pretty bad job at that.
 If you want to capture the most memories from your big day, ditch the hashtag.
 <br /><br />
 Have some engaged friends?
-Do them a favor and share this article!
+Do them a favor and share this article.